RAF Molesworth: 303d Tactical Missile Wing and cruise missiles

 Following the 1979 NATO Double-Track Decision, in June 1980, RAF Molesworth was selected as one of two British bases for the US Air Force's mobile nuclear armed Ground Launched Cruise Missiles or GLCMs.
 These were the "Gryphon" type derived from the sea-launched "Tomahawk".
 The majority of GLCMs were deployed at RAF Greenham Common, the other UK base.

 During the early 1980s, the Ministry of Defence rebuilt Molesworth.
 All of the Second World War runways, taxiways, hardstands, as well as a 9,000 ft jet runway laid down in the 1950s were removed.
 The only surviving remnants of the Second World War era are two T.2 hangars and one J-Type hangar on the former airfield.
 A cluster of wartime buildings, including Nissen huts exist just east of the facility, at the intersection of the B660 and Brington Road at the edge of Old Weston.
 Crumbling buildings, mostly from the 1950s were also demolished and removed.
 In its place an infrastructure to accommodate nuclear missiles (storage bunkers, watch tower, machine guns pits) was built.
 Each of the four bunkers contained three bays housing one BGM-109G Ground Launched Cruise Missile Transporter Erector Launcher (TEL) and sixteen missiles, and two launch control centres and a MAN KAT1 8x8 tractor.
 As Molesworth no longer had a runway, the missiles were flown in and out of Alconbury before being transferred by road to and from Molesworth.

 On 12 December 1986 the 303d Tactical Missile Wing was activated.
 However, the missiles and the wing did not stay long; the United States and the Soviet Union signed the Intermediate-Range Nuclear Forces Treaty in 1987 which led to the removal of all nuclear missiles from the station by October 1988.
 The 303d TMW was inactivated on 30 January 1989.

 The infrastructure from the GAMA (GLCM Alert and Maintenance Area) is partially intact.

 Joint Analysis Center

 On 11 January 1990 the RAF announced construction would begin later that year to house the United States European Command's new intelligence analysis centre.
 This facility would become known as the Joint Analysis Center (JAC).

-A 2017 Office of the Inspector General report recorded that the base the also contained other similar units: U.S. Africa Command (AFRICOM) Directorate for Intelligence unit (J2-M), Defense Intelligence Agency's Regional Support Center, NATO's Intelligence Fusion Center, the Regional Joint Intelligence Training Facility, and the Under Secretary of Defense for Intelligence's Battlefield Information Collection and Exploitation System (BICES) unit.
+A 2017 Office of the Inspector General report recorded that the base also housed other similar units: U.S. Africa Command (AFRICOM) Directorate for Intelligence unit (J2-M), Defense Intelligence Agency's Regional Support Center, NATO's Intelligence Fusion Center, the Regional Joint Intelligence Training Facility, and the Under Secretary of Defense for Intelligence's Battlefield Information Collection and Exploitation System (BICES) unit.
 The Joint Analysis Center and AFRICOM J-2M employed about 460 U.S. military personnel and Department of Defence civilians.